emmercm/www/src/blog/what-is-a-docker-digest.md

 ## Manifest lists

 In the above `node:14.7.0` example, we were returned a "manifest list" when asking the container registry for the raw manifest.
-Manifest lists let developers publish multiple platforms for the same image tag, and it's done with the commands `docker manifest` or `docker buildx` (both experimental as of writing).
-This is fairly common with "library" base images, such as `node` and `ubuntu`:
+Manifest lists let developers publish multiple platforms for the same image tag, and it's done with the commands [`docker manifest`](https://docs.docker.com/engine/reference/commandline/manifest/) or [`docker buildx`](https://docs.docker.com/engine/reference/commandline/buildx/) (both experimental as of writing).

+_Manifest lists were added with the [manifest v2 schema 2](https://docs.docker.com/registry/spec/manifest-v2-2/) format mentioned above._

+Manifest lists are fairly common with "library" base images, such as `node` and `ubuntu`:

 ```bash
 $ skopeo inspect --raw docker://ubuntu:20.04 | jq .